The Mutley Foundation

 The Mutley Foundation explicitly states: “The trustees of the Foundation envisage continuing to support Charities known to them, and as this will absorb its available funds for the foreseeable future, the Trustees do not welcome unsolicited applications.”

-Grants are awarded at the discretion of the trustees to organizations with which they have pre-existing relationships.
-There is no application portal, no fixed deadlines, and no mechanism for new organizations to apply for funding.
+Grants are awarded at the discretion of the trustees to organisations with which they have pre-existing relationships.
+There is no application portal, no fixed deadlines, and no mechanism for new organisations to apply for funding.

 Decision Timeline